Leather production processes

-The leather manufacturing process is divided into three sub-processes: preparatory stages, tanning and crusting.
+The leather manufacturing process are the operations taken to create leather from hides.
+The procedure is divided into three sub-processes: preparatory stages, tanning, and crusting.
 All true leathers will undergo these sub-processes.
-A further sub-process, surface coating may be added into the sequence.
+A further sub-process, surface coating, may be added into the sequence.
 The list of operations that leathers undergo vary with the type of leather.
+There are environmental impacts associated with the process.